top of page

 model I_final_v2.jpg

 The molecular mechanisms that prevent cell-autonomous ectopic Notch signaling activation and deleterious cell fate decisions remain unclear.
 Our results unveiled a safeguard mechanism whereby retromer retrieves potentially harmful Notch receptors in a timely manner to prevent aberrant Notch activation-induced neural progenitor dedifferentiation and brain tumor formation.
 Intriguingly, the downregulation of retromer components have been reported in various human cancers.
 Our studies thus also provide a new and unexpected link between the retromer complex and human cancers.
-(Li B, et al., 2018, eLife).
+(Li B, Wong C, et al., 2018, eLife).

 Copyright © 2024 Yan Song Lab - All Rights Reserved